CornellNLP/Macros/README.md

 * arxiv_macro_data_release.txt - a txt file containing the macros
 * README.md - this readme
 * PythonScript.py - a simple python script that reads the data
+* competing_conventions.pdf - The paper that used this dataset first

 LaTeX macro description